scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 with a trained model, e.g., annotations like those described above.
-The ``learncurve`` command is similar to the ``train`` command, but it generates results for a learning curve, where the $x$ axis is training set size (duration in seconds) and the $y$ axis is a metric of instance, measured across some number of training replicates.
+The ``learncurve`` command is similar to the ``train`` command, but it generates results for a learning curve, where the :math:`x` axis is training set size (duration in seconds) and the :math:`y` axis is a metric of instance, measured across some number of training replicates.
 A user makes a separate configuration file for each one of these commands.
 The typical workflow starts with a call to ``vak prep``,